Skip to main content

 note

-3. Use the information below to complete the application setup:
+3. Use the following information to complete the application setup:

-Below is the Service Single Sign On URL and Entity ID you will need for your Prod application:
+You will need Service Single Sign On URL and Entity ID for your Prod application:

 Prod Instance: https://us.thruinc.com/api/saml/AssertionConsumerService?code=”Customer Code”